 Dual Outlet Supply Stop

-A dual outlet Supply Stop is used to connect 2 appliances off of one valve.
+A dual outlet supply stop is used to connect 2 appliances off of one valve.
 An example of this would be hooking up a drinking water faucet and fridge at the same time.

 Why is it Important to Use Supply Stops?

 Supply Stops help you in a number of situations.
 One of the important ones is when you have a leak that occurs after the valve.
 An example of this would be if your kitchen faucet started leaking badly and you needed to turn the water off fast.
-Yes, you could run down to the basement and turn off the water to your whole house, but this take time.
+Yes, you could run down to the basement and turn off the water to your whole house, but this takes time.
 When you have a bad leak, you can do a lot of damage in a short amount of time.
-With a Supply Stop, you are able to quickly reach down and turn off the water to the problem.
+With a supply stop, you are able to quickly reach down and turn off the water to the problem.

-Another important and helpful use of a Supply Stop is when you are servicing or changing out fixtures.
+Another important and helpful use of a supply stop is when you are servicing or changing out fixtures.
 If you need to change out a toilet or faucet, it is easy to cut the water to just that fixture.
 This way, you don't need to inconvenience a whole house by turning off the entire water supply.